 In [120], Parks addresses this aspect of process networks and provides an algorithm to make a process network application execute in bounded memory whenever possible.
 He provides an implementation of the Kahn-MacQueen semantics using blocking writes that assigns a fixed capacity to each FIFO channel and forces processes to block temporarily if a channel is full.
-Thus a process now has three states: running (executing), read blocked, or write blocked and a process may not poll a channel for either data or room.
+Thus a process now has three states: running (executing), read blocked, or write blocked and a process may not poll a channel for either data or whether it has room for more data.